sjentsch/jamoviDocs/getting-started/jg_91_Filtering_data.rst

--  | now, we have to to a little bit of magic in Excel, LibreOffice Calc or `Google Sheets <https://docs.google.com/spreadsheets>`__: open one of these programs, write "1" in the first and the second line of an empty spreadsheet, mark these two lines and then use the little black marker bottom right to drag the ones until you reached the number of participants in your data set within jamovi
+-  | now, we have to to a little bit of magic in Excel, LibreOffice Calc or `Google Sheets <https://docs.google.com/spreadsheets>`__: open one of these programs, write ``1`` in the first and the second line of an empty spreadsheet, mark these two lines and then use the little black marker bottom right to drag the ones until you reached the number of participants in your data set within jamovi

--  | copy the column with the "1" you just created to jamovi and paste it into the variable you just created
+-  | copy the column with the ``1`` you just created to jamovi and paste it into the variable you just created

--  | open the filter settings (either by using the symbol in the icon bar or the one in the bottom-left corner of the jamovi window) and either change an existing filter with adding:
+-  | open the filter settings (either by using the symbol in the icon bar or the funnel-icon in the bottom-left corner of the jamovi window) and either change an existing filter with adding:

      .. code-block:: text